Chapter 609 — Criminal Code

 Relation to Other Sanctions

-Racketeering penalties are in addition to any other criminal or civil sanctions.
-A racketeering prosecution does not …
+Racketeering penalties, forfeitures, and fines are in addition to any other criminal penalty or civil remedy for the …

 609.911